emukidid/cleanrip/release/readme.txt

 - Fixed a potential bug when writing next chunk (tueidj)
 - Fixed redump.org DAT file downloads (now re-hosted on gc-forever.com)
 - Use proper DVD init from PPC and kill the starlet DVD IRQ (tueidj)
+- Fixed Motor Off error message at the end of dumps

 Whatsnew in 1.0.4:
 - Added redump.org DAT file downloading